Kamohelomokhethi/Atlas/README.md

-# viper-personal-ai
-Viper, a small ai that performs simple tasks in your windows pc,, it has voice recognition feature

-to run this project first install requirements
+Viper is a compact AI assistant designed to streamline your Windows experience.
+This intelligent tool simplifies everyday tasks on your PC, leveraging the power of voice recognition.
+Effortless Setup and Execution
+Getting started with Atlas is a breeze.
+Simply install the required dependencies using the following command in your command prompt:

-pip install -r requirements.txt
+# pip install -r requirements.txt

-then navigate to final directory and run main.py file...
+Once the dependencies are installed, navigate to the project directory and execute the main.py file to launch Viper.
-Used python version 3.10 later versions may need you to install setuptools,, i think some modules are removed on python 3.12 feel free to contact me if you have problems running it

-and im always open to suggestions

-this version 0.1 so version 0.2 will come with gemini or openai api

-please run cmd as admin to run this code... windows restrict certain directories unless a program is run with elevated privileges.
+Compatibility and Flexibility
+Atlas is optimized for Python 3.10.
+However, for users running later versions (3.11 or above), installing setuptools might be necessary.
+Additionally, some modules were removed in Python 3.12.
+If you encounter any compatibility issues, feel free to reach out for assistance.
+Continuous Improvement
+#
+This initial release (version 0.1) lays the foundation for future enhancements.
+We are actively working on integrating either Gemini or OpenAI APIs in version 0.2, further expanding Viper's capabilities.

+#
+Administrator Privileges for Enhanced Functionality
+To ensure unhindered access to essential directories, please run the command prompt with administrator privileges.
+Windows enforces restrictions on specific locations, and elevated privileges allow Viper to operate at its full potential.

+# Welcome Your Feedback!
+We are constantly striving to improve Viper.
+Your suggestions are always valued.
+Please feel free to share your thoughts and help us shape the future of this innovative AI assistant.